The Best Annual Travel Insurance and Subscriptions for Frequent Travelers

 Are annual plans worth it?

 That being said, annual plans, whether it’s for travel insurance or a bus pass, are only worth the cost if you plan to use them for the entire year.
-As much as I would love to spend the year in London (I live in Indiana, USA), it wouldn’t make sense for me to purchase an annual pass.
+As much as I would love to spend the year in London (I live in the U.S.), it wouldn’t make sense for me to purchase an annual pass.
 The 7 Day Travelcard, although technically more expensive per use than the annual option, is still more economical if I’ll only use one week’s worth of rides.

 What Are Travel Loyalty Programs?